jmhutchison/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

    :align: center

 * Navigate to :kbd:`exercise_data/raster/`.
-* Select the file :kbd:`3420C_2010_327_RGB_LATLNG.tif`.
+* Select the file :kbd:`ITB_raster.tif`.
 * Click :guilabel:`Open`.
 An image will load into your map.
 * Find the new image in the :guilabel:`Layers list`.
-* Click and drag it to the bottom of the list so that you can still see your other layers.
+.. * Click and drag it to the bottom of the list so that you can still see your
+..   other layers.
-* Find and zoom to this area:
+.. * Find and zoom to this area:

 .. image:: ../_static/create_vector_data/007.png
    :align: center